StonyBrookDB/MaReIA/src/tiling/README.md

 Make sure the openslide library is present in your local disk, otherwise the link would not build

 After that, run the program using either: ./tileimage or ./tileimage ('input_path', 'output_path', tile_width, tile_overlap, thread_num)

-And it generate the tiles into the output_path.
+And it will generate the tiles into the output_path.

 ## Acknowledgments